MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/sign-up-for-office-365.md

 Go to [Compare all products](https://products.office.com/en-us/compare-all-microsoft-office-products?tab=2) to choose the plan you want to buy and to start the sign-up wizard.

-If you start with a free Office 365 trial, you can [buy it later](../subscriptions-and-billing/buy-a-subscription-from-your-free-trial.md).
+If you start with a free trial, you can [buy it later](../subscriptions-and-billing/buy-a-subscription-from-your-free-trial.md).
 All your users and data from the trial will still be there.

-You don't need to cancel your Office 365 trial.
-If you don't buy the trial subscription, it automatically expires at the end of the Office 365 trial period, and all the information is permanently deleted.
+You don't need to cancel your trial.
+If you don't buy the trial subscription, it automatically expires at the end of the trial period, and all the information is permanently deleted.

 ::: moniker-end